Vatican Apostolic Archive: "Secret" name

 The use of the word secret in the former title, "Vatican Secret Archive", does not denote the modern meaning of confidentiality.
 A fuller and perhaps better translation of the archive's former Latin name may be the "private Vatican Apostolic archive", indicating that its holdings are the pope's personal property, not those of any particular department of the Roman Curia or the Holy See.
 The word secret continues to be used in this older, original sense in the English language, in phrases such as secret servants, secret cupbearer, or secretary, much like an esteemed position of honour and regard comparable to a VIP.
 One study in 1969 stated that use of the term secret was merited, as the archives' cataloguing system was so inadequate that it remained "an extensive buried city, a Herculaneum inundated by the lava of time ... secret as an archeological dig is secret".

-Despite the change in name, parts of the archive do remain classified in the modern sense of the word secret; most of these classified materials, which are actively denied to outsiders, relate to contemporary personalities and activities, including everything dated after 1958, as well as the private records of church figures after 1922.
+Despite the name change, parts of the archive do remain classified in the modern sense of the word secret; most of these classified materials, which are actively denied to outsiders, relate to contemporary personalities and activities, including everything dated after 1958, as well as the private records of church figures after 1922.

 On 28 October 2019, Pope Francis issued an Apostolic Letter motu proprio dated 22 October, renaming the archives from the Vatican Secret Archive to the Vatican Apostolic Archive.

 History

 The early Church

 In the 1st century of Christianity, the Church had already acquired, and begun to assemble, a sizable collection of records.
-Known alternately as the Holy Scrinium or the Chartarium, these records normally travelled with the current pope.
+Known alternately as the Holy Scrinium or the Chartarium, these records normally travelled with the reigning pope.

-In later centuries, as the Church amassed power, popes would visit heads of state to negotiate treaties or make political appearances around Europe.
-Popes would also have multiple places of residency.
-When they travelled for diplomatic or other purposes, they would take their archives with them, since they needed it for administrative work.
+As the Church amassed power in later centuries, popes would visit heads of state to negotiate treaties or make political appearances around Europe.
+Popes would also have multiple residences.
+When they travelled for diplomatic or other purposes, they would bring their archives, since they needed them for administrative work.
 This resulted in some loss of items.

 Initially, the archival materials of the Church were stored at the Lateran Palace, then the official papal residence.